chan2will/sdc-wiki/Permissions-and-Smilecheck-Users.md

 * Uncheck the Active box and save.
 * Reply to ticket saying that their useraccount is deactivated.
 * More steps need to be taken if an engineering account.
 Will most likely need to be handled by an admin.
+* If smile technician, please date_remove any active scan market rows that are assigned to them.

 ADDING A NEW USER:
 Always double check that they do not already have a user account.
 Sometimes duplicate tickets are submitted.
 If you don't have all the information you need, please ask the requester or someone that you think will know.